Q: What makes you such an expert?!

 zones,) then this 35MPH-spaced traffic should automatically adjust its

-speed to 35MPH, and will have maximum flow.
-But one thing screws it up.
+speed to 35MPH or more, and will have maximum flow.
+But one thing screws

-unconsciously slow down to maintain a minimum safe timing between
+unconsciously slow down.
+We have to maintain a minimum safe timing

-trumps the extra flow from extra cars.
-So the
+It trumps the extra flow from having extra cars packed onto the road.
+So

-total flow reduces whenever drivers pack together closer than 100ft.
-In
+whenever drivers pack together closer than 100ft, the total flow reduces.

 like the traffic engineers always said.
-When tailgating occurs, the
+When widespread tailgating

-These backups aren't just slow, they also push you back away from your
+These growing backups aren't just slow, they also push you back away

 So, what's the obvious way to reduce an enormous backup?
 Just get